Andrewishere502/Spaceship/README.txt

     Makes the asteroids speed up when they loop around the screen as a punishment for not killing it.
 Suggested by my mom!

+asteroids_do_damage
+    Toggles the ability of asteroids to do damage to the spaceship.